MA in Textile Design

 Moved to Australia 2001

-The love of fibres and textiles started at the age of 10, when I learnt how to saw, knit and embroider.
+The love of fibres and textiles started at the age of 10, when I began to learn how to saw, knit and embroider.
 By the time I was 12, I knew I wanted to be an artists and follow my father's (Geza Samu) footsteps, who was an accomplished sculptor in Hungary.
-I chose to study woven textile design as a pathway to become a visual artist.
-My aim was to master ancient fabric making techniques and apply those craft skills to create contemporary artworks.
+I chose to study woven textile design at art school as a pathway to become a visual artist.
+My aim was to master ancient fabric making techniques and apply those craft skills to create contemporary sculptural artworks.
 I also intended to challenge what we consider textile and fabric today, by using alternative materials including metal wires and monofilaments.

 Please contact me for detailed CV

-During my art school years, I was greatly inspired by the time I had spent at the Helsinki Art and Design Academy through an Erasmus scholarship.
+During my art school years in Hungary, I was greatly inspired by my study experience at the Helsinki Art and Design Academy through an Erasmus scholarship.
 I was introduced to alternative weaving materials such as metal wires, monofilaments, and paper yarns.
 I have been working with these materials ever since.

-After completing my art degree, I took an adventure filled trip to Tasmania.
+After completing my MA in textile design in Hungary, I took an adventure filled trip to Tasmania.
 The natural wonders of the island had a profound effect on me, and after returning to Hungary, I created several artworks inspired by my travels.
 In 2001, I decided to move to Tasmania permanently.
 I was living in Hobart as a practicing artist for a decade, during which time, my major source of inspiration was the Tasmanian wilderness.
 The island was a wonderland of ocean waves, rugged cliff tops and soaring trees, all of which served to ignite my imagination.

 I moved to Melbourne in 2012.
 My interest since then has gradually turned to more abstract and contemporary themes.
 Living in a multicultural metropolis has awoke my social sensitivity, and I have felt driven to express my thoughts and feelings on universal human rights, the faith of asylum seekers and the resilience of the human spirit.
-My compassion towards positive social change has inspired the creation of conceptual, (even political) mixed media artworks.
+My compassion towards positive social change has inspired the creation of conceptual and socially engaged mixed media artworks.

 The technique I choose is determined by the concept of the artwork.
 I apply an ancient technique called double weaving to realise many of my nature inspired works.
 This way of weaving allows me to create cylindrical shapes which are the basis of many sculptural pieces.
 I use coiling for creating tendrils and branches, by wrapping coloured copper wire around bundles of threads.
 I use knotting to make wire nets and fence like structures in artworks related to social/political themes.
 I apply tensioned stitching in timber objects where stitching the cracks symbolizes repair and healing.
 In mixed media works, I print my own images on organza, or transfer them onto timber.